 Shrimp: Since I keep frozen shrimp on hand, I just thaw what I need beforehand using the cold water thaw method.
 I use raw, peeled shrimp and just pull off the tails before sautÃ©ing them.

 Spicy Sauce: This is what makes this a “Brio’s copycat recipe,” and it is literally yummy enough to drink.
-For the Cajun seasoning, I use one that my Cajun friend Duane makes (that isn’t sold in stores), but Tony Chachere’s Creole is what I would use otherwise.
+For the Cajun seasoning, use your favorite.
+Tony Chachere’s and Zatarains are both excellent brands.

 - SPICY SAUCE: